neunhoef/shuntingyard/Design.md

   1. If the name is empty the vector of subexpressions must have length 1 and must not be of empty bracket type.
-  2. If the name an operator, then all pairs must have the same bracket type.
+  2. If the name is an operator, then all pairs must have the same bracket type.
   3. If the name is an identifier, then no pair must have empty bracket type.

 In this document, we denote such a tree by putting the name (or "" for empty)